artecs-group/RVfpga-sim-addons/Computer_Organization/Lab2/Ripes/README.md

 }
 ```

-To achieve the highest performance in executing this program, the following RISC-V assembly implementation is used:
+To achieve the highest performance in executing this program, the following RISC-V assembly implementation is used (this is the code you will use in the lab):

 ```
 .globl main